carpentries-incubator/python-testing/06-edges.md

 > ## Test for Graceful Failure {.challenge}
 >
 > The `fib()` function should probably return the Python built-in
-> `NotImplemented` value for negative and noninteger values.
+> `NotImplemented` value for negative and non-integer values.
 >
 > 1. Create a file called `test_fib.py`
 > 2. Copy the three tests above into that file.